Curatorial Projects

 0ppositions

-0ppositions was a group exhibition of abstractions and obstructions featuring work from Colleen Asper, Hannah Black, Vaughn Davis, Danny Giles, Jonah Groeneboer, Kat Reynolds, Slavs and Tatars, and Pedro Velez at The Luminary.
+0ppositions was a group exhibition of abstractions and obstructions featuring work from Colleen Asper, Hannah Black, Vaughn Davis, Danny Giles, Jonah Groeneboer, Katherine Reynolds, Slavs and Tatars, and Pedro Velez at The Luminary.

 Off-Modern: In What Time Do We Live?